fastify/fastify-cookie/README.md

 will delete it on a condition like exiting a web browser application.

 **Note:** the [cookie storage model specification](https://datatracker.ietf.org/doc/html/rfc6265#section-5.3) states that if both `expires` and
-`maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this, so if both are set, they should point to the same date and time.
+`maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients obey this, so if both are set, they should point to the same date and time.

 ##### httpOnly

 Specifies the `boolean` value for the [`HttpOnly` `Set-Cookie` attribute](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.6).
-When truthy, the `HttpOnly` attribute is set, otherwise it is not.
+When truthy, the `HttpOnly` attribute is set, otherwise, it is not.
 By default, the `HttpOnly` attribute is not set.

 **Note:** be careful when setting this to `true`, as compliant clients will not allow client-side JavaScript to see the cookie in `document.cookie`.